noreplydev/noreplydev.sh/posts/cross-site-scripting-beginners-introduction.md

 There are three main types of XSS attacks: reflected, stored, and DOM-based.
 Each type has its own characteristics and vulnerabilities.

+### Reflected XSS
+Reflected XSS occurs when an attacker sends a malicious script to a user, often through a link, which then gets executed in the user's browser.
+The script is reflected off the web server, hence the name.
+It's typically non-persistent, meaning it only affects the user who clicks on the malicious link.
+Attackers often use social engineering to trick users into clicking these links.
+The main defense against reflected XSS is proper input validation and output encoding.

 comming soon...